Adrian398/MedFM_Challenge_2023/ensemble/gridsearch/Instructions.md

 360             rank-based-weighted  5          rank-based-weighted/top-5                94.0612
 ```

-#### 2.2 Ensemble: Compound Task Results
+#### 2.2 Ensemble: Create The Compound Task Results
-Now that we have (hopefully) determined the best ensemble strategy per task, this information is automatically extracted
+Now that we have (hopefully) determined the best ensemble strategy per task, this information is automatically being extracted
-to `best_ensemble_per_task.json` located within the timestamp directory (root directory of the run).
+to the `best_ensemble_per_task.json` file, which is located within the timestamp directory (root directory of the run).
 The model count is a
 relevant information in the way as that we can tell why two exact same runs might have different aggregate results.
 It increases the traceability.
 If more or less models are incorporated, the selected models, and thus the results may change.